2 C-level stakeholders

 How do we provide a secure, efficient way to authenticate merchandise?

 The consumer market is saturated with fake products.
 Billions of dollars are lost every year because of fake apparel.
 StegVision developed an anti-counterfeit technology that combines artificial intelligence, machine learning, computer vision, and steganography to address this issue.

-Understanding the Market & Its Consumers
+Understanding the Market

+The anti-counterfeit market is a multi-billion dollar problem.
 Not only are brand images and profit revenues hurt when inauthentic products hit the public, consumers risk getting scammed with subpar goods too.
-StegVision helps consumers in verifying the authenticity of products and allows for brands to create a relationship with them.
+It was important to target the fraudulent market at a manufacturing level—before fakes have a chance to reach consumers.

 Mapping the Flow

-Designing the Camera
+Exploring the Camera Viewport

 The camera viewport was the most important screen within the app because the technology needed a well-taken photo to authenticate a label.
 It underwent multiple iterations to refine the hierarchy of the camera elements, such as flash, manual mode, and help.

 Option 1 - Partial Frame